 - Marinate the prawns - Add the prepared green masala to the prawns and marinate it for 30 minutes.
 This green masala enhances the flavor of the prawns curry.

-- Make coconut masala – In a grinder/blender jar, add byadagi red chilies, coconut, and turmeric powder.
+- Making prawn curry masala paste - In a grinder/blender jar, add byadagi red chilies, coconut, and turmeric powder.
 Add water and grind to a fine paste.

-- Heat 2 tbsp of oil in a pan over medium heat.
+- Heat 2 tablespoon of oil in a pan over medium heat.

 - Add onions and curry leaves.
 Saute until onions are translucent.